github-community-projects/private-mirrors/README.md

 ```

 We recommend using Node 20.x or higher, though any Node LTS version >18 should work.

+Once it's running, you'll need to create a GitHub App and configure it to point to your deployment.
+See the [Developing — GitHub App](#github-app) section for more information.

 ## Integrating the App into GHEC